 - Communicating accommodations: Nearly all campuses have religious and worldview accommodations in place for students, but often fall short in making students aware of these through campus-wide communications.

 Explore these and many more trends, as well as field-wide benchmarks and campus success stories by downloading the following inventory reports: the 2017 report, "A Snapshot of Promising Practices at U.S. Colleges and Universities," and the 2018 report, "Innovative Campus Practices in the First Year Experience."
 These insights help every institution understand the landscape of campus religious diversity work and set the agenda for effective interfaith engagement.

-This year, we invite you to share vital info, get your campus recognized, and unlock exclusive new opportunities by participating in the Campus Interfaith Inventory.
+To share vital information, get your campus recognized, and unlock exclusive new opportunities this year, participate in the Campus Interfaith Inventory by June 30th.

 Any knowledgeable campus official can represent their institution, and we’ve designed it to be simple and straightforward, with a minimum investment of time.

 In addition to contributing to important field-wide benchmarks and pinpointing promising practices, taking part in the Inventory offers new and unique benefits.

 - It’s a powerful planning tool: The Inventory captures key insights, and doubles as a framework for planning and analyzing your religious diversity efforts.
 The questions it explores have served as a useful guide to help participants consider new ideas and identify growth areas.
 86% of past participants agree or strongly agree that the Leadership Practices, which the Inventory is built on, “are a useful framework for my institution in thinking about advancing interfaith excellence on campus”.
 You will receive an individualized campus report, summarizing how your institution’s interfaith and religious diversity efforts compare to peer institutions as well as national benchmarks across U.S. higher education.

 - Get your campus listed: Participating institutions will be added to the national list of campuses that are demonstrating a commitment to supporting students’ diverse identities and creating inclusive climates for those of different faiths and worldviews.
 Receive recognition from peers, as well as prospective students and their families searching for institutions that prioritize religious diversity and welcoming campus climates.